nandoflorestan/keepluggable/docs/source/integration_pyramid.rst

 is, Pyramid does not, by default, allow applications to read arbitrary configuration sections or to know the INI file path.

-The solution we have found is for the Pyramid settings to be populated with a ``__file__`` variable whose value is the INI file path.
+The solution we have found is to include in the Pyramid settings dictionary a ``__file__`` variable whose value is the INI file path.
 You can ensure this by adding the following to the top of your app's WSGI function::